rtpa25/swadesh_assignment_server/README.md

 - fetch user with UUID
 - create transaction with all given validations and constraints
 - fetch all the transactions of a certain user

+## Important

+in case you do not have a mongoDB server running on your local machine then add a .env file in the root directory of the server and add the following lines

+    DB_URI="mongodb+srv://ronit:ronit0123@portfolio-projects.nxiqubj.mongodb.net/swadesh?retryWrites=true&w=majority"
+    ADMIN_USER_ID="admin"

 ## Local Setup

     yarn